ETBCommunity/SaveFilePatcher/README.md

 # How to use
 - Download the program in the [Releases tab](https://github.com/ETBCommunity/SaveFilePatcher/releases/latest)
 - Put the program into your save folder (%localappdata%\EscapeTheBackrooms\Saved\SaveGames)
-- Open it - the save file is going to be immediately patched to include all your saves.
+- Open it - the main save file is going to be immediately patched to include all your saves in the folder.
 The program will monitor for new save files if you keep it open.